 Unfortunately, parity continues to be unimplemented and unenforced.
 The National Association of Addiction Treatment Providers (NAATP) and other advocacy groups continue to be the field’s voice in Washington to support fair insurance reimbursement for substance use disorder care.
 It’s important for all recovery advocates to share their stories within the trenches of addiction treatment of how insurers denying care can result in terrible outcomes, including death.
 Substance use disorder is a chronic and fatal disease, after all.

 Knowledge about Addiction Treatment in America

-The article refers to equine therapy and other treatment modalities, as well as there being little to no research on their effectiveness.
-However, there is a great deal of research on the effectiveness of equine therapy and other evidence-based models including EMDR, Seeking Safety (trauma therapy), cognitive behavioral therapy (CBT), and 12-Step facilitation.
+The article refers to treatment modalities, as well as there being little to no research on their effectiveness.
+However, there is a great deal of research on the effectiveness of evidence-based models including EMDR, Seeking Safety (trauma therapy), cognitive behavioral therapy (CBT), and 12-Step facilitation.

 The National Institute of Health (NIH) has published “Principles of Drug Addiction Treatment: A Research-Based Guide.”
 It covers behavioral approaches that can help individuals remain abstinent from drugs and alcohol, modify their behaviors related to addiction, and improve life skills to handle triggers and cravings for drugs.

 The article is correct that there’s a lack within the treatment field in providing outcomes on the success of addiction treatment.
 Many programs share no outcomes at all, or may provide biased outcomes within a flawed data collection system.
 As a field, we need to do better overall in providing verified success rates.